matt-presti/matt-presti.github.io/projects.md

 **GitHub:** [@matt-presti](https://github.com/matt-presti)

-View all my repositories and contributions on GitHub.
-I maintain active development across multiple projects and contribute to open-source initiatives when possible.
+You may view the repositories for all projects mentioned here and as well as open source contributions on GitHub.
 ---

 *This portfolio is continuously updated as I complete new projects and expand my technical skills.
 Each project includes detailed documentation and clean, commented code.*